Code-Institute-Submissions/EdHarty-Golf_janResub/README.md

 # 2. Features

 ### All Pages
 - The navbar is located at the top of all of the pages.
-The navbar is options will change accordingly as to when you are logged in or out.
+The navbar options will change accordingly as to when you are logged in or out.
 - The footer contains social media icons.
 There is a zoom effect when hovering over icons.
 If icons are clicked the relevant links are provided.